Mahi-rms/SpotLight/README.md

 2. What is my IP?
 3. What is my current location?
 4. Tell me a joke.
-5. Tell me about <moviename> movie.
+5. Tell me about 'moviename' movie.
-6. Tell me about <anything>.
+6. Tell me about 'anything'.
 Ex: Tell me about Barack Obama.
 7. Any Expression.
 Ex: 2+3*5...
-8. Open <any website> Ex: Open Gmail or Open Youtube... etc
+8. Open 'any website' Ex: Open Gmail or Open Youtube... etc